 All rent payments must be paid directly to the CMHA's main office, either in person or by mail.
 There is a drop box located at the main office for rent to be dropped off after hours.
-For residents who live at the Bethel Woods complex, there is a drop box located at the Community Center building for you to drop of your rent payments.
+For residents who live at the Bethel Woods complex, there is a drop box located at the Community Center building for you to drop off your rent payments.
 Rent must be paid by check or money order.
 CMHA does not accept cash nor will CMHA accept partial payments.
 The rent is due on the first day of each month but no later than the fifth day of each month to avoid a late fee.
 Failure to pay full rent by the due date constitutes default of the payment and termination of the lease.
 A check returned for insufficient funds will be considered nonpayment of rent.
 Any payment made after the 5th of the month shall include a late fee of \$25.00.
+Paying rent late more than 3 times in a 12-month period is grounds for termination of lease.